Beit-El & Hevron

 HEBRON and the BRIT AVRAM

-In that episode, Avram goes to battle accompanied by three-hundred and eighteen of his “hanikhav, Yelidei Beito.”
+In that episode, Avram goes to battle accompanied by "three-hundred and eighteen" of his “hanikhav, Yelidei Beito - his proteges, those born in his household.”
 Two phrases are used.
 First - “hanikh”, and second: "Yelidei Beito.”
 Who are these people born into Avram’s household?
-Are they slaves?
-Fellow monotheists?
-This group partake in Brit Milah:
+Are they slaves? students? fellow monotheists?
+This group later partake in Brit Milah:

 "The men of his Household, those born in his house … were circumcised with him."
 (17:27)

-From all this information, it sounds like Avram has a following, joined by covenant, a group of associates or disciples who form a “commune” in Elonei Mamre surrounded by the families of Anner, Eshkol and Mamre and possibly many others.
+From all this information, it sounds like Avram has a following, people enjoined by covenant, a group of associates or disciples who form a “commune” in Elonei Mamre, a group composed ofy the families of Anner, Eshkol and Mamre and possibly many others.
 Yet again, Avram has created a religious centre.
-But it sounds like a step up.
+It sounds like a step up.
+Avraham has gained repute and recognition.
 Now Avraham as generated a community bound to a covenant.

-Later, the townsfolk of Hebron describe Avram as “A prince of God amongst us.”
+Later, the townsfolk of Hebron describe Avram as “A prince of God among us.”
 We wonder whether this respect, this title may have been influenced by Avram's effect upon this large group, numbering more than three-hundred people who gathered around Avram?
-The Torah does not afford us a direct glance at this group, and yet we understand that the “covenant of Avram” was real and influential.
+The Torah does not afford us a direct glance at this group, and yet we understand that the “Covenant of Avram” was real and influential.

 MOVIN' SOUTH.
 GERAR and BEER SHEVA.

 Later Avram moves to Gerar (20:1-2) where he arouses the animosity of Avimelech, the local ruler.
 He proceeds to Beer Sheva and eventually makes a pact with Avimelech.
-There, he plants an Eshel – seemingly, a tree and once again calls out in God’s name (21,33).
-Again, a number of suggestions are raised as to the purpose of this Eshel, and the nature of Avraham's religious acts:
+There, he plants an "Eshel" – seemingly a Tamarisk tree.
+Yet again, he calls out in God’s name (21,33).
+Several suggestions are raised as to the nature and purpose of this "Eshel", and the nature of Avraham's religious acts:

 רש"י בראשית פרק כא פסוק לג